 Privacy, security, and compliance

-• ensuring the highest standard of encryption protocols for data at rest and in transit
+- Ensuring the highest standard of encryption protocols for data at rest and in transit

-• assessing security audit and vulnerabilities regularly
+- Assessing security audits and vulnerabilities regularly

-• verifying proper compliance with data protection regulations such as the GDPR.
+- Verifying proper compliance with data protection regulations such as the GDPR.

 Specialized skills